Types of socialism: State-directed economy

-A state-directed economy is a system where either the state or worker cooperatives own the means of production, but economic activity is directed to some degree by a government agency or planning ministry through mechanisms such as indicative planning or dirigisme.
-This differs from a centralized planned economy, or a command economy, in that micro-economic decision making, such as quantity to be produced and output requirements, is left to managers and workers in state enterprises or cooperative enterprises rather than being mandated by a comprehensive economic plan from a centralized planning board.
-However, the state will plan long-term strategic investment and some aspect of production.
+A state-directed economy is a system where either the state or worker cooperatives own the means of production, but economic activity is directed to some degree by a government agency through mechanisms such as indicative planning or dirigisme.
+This differs from a centralized planned economy, or a command economy, in that micro-economic decision making, such as quantity to be produced and output requirements, is left to managers and workers in state enterprises or cooperative enterprises rather than being mandated by a comprehensive economic plan.
+However, the state will plan long-term strategic investment and some aspects of production.
 It is possible for a state-directed economy to have elements of both a market and planned economy.
 For example, production and investment decisions may be semi-planned by the state, but distribution of output may be determined by the market mechanism.

-State-directed socialism can also refer to technocratic socialism—economic systems that rely on technocratic management and technocratic planning mechanisms, along with public ownership of the means of production.
+State-directed socialism can also refer to technocratic socialism—economic systems that rely on technocratic management and planning mechanisms along with public ownership of the means of production.
 A forerunner of this concept was Henri de Saint-Simon, who understood the state would undergo a transformation in a socialist system and change its role from one of "political administration of men, to the administration of things".

-Elements of state-directed socialist economies include dirigisme, economic planning, state socialism and technocracy.

 Decentralized planned economy

-A decentralized planned economy is one where ownership of enterprises is accomplished through various forms of self-management and worker cooperatives in which planning of production and distribution is done from the bottom-up by local worker councils in a democratic manner.
-This form of socialist economy is related to the political philosophies of libertarian socialism, syndicalism and various forms of communal utopian socialism.
+A decentralized planned economy is one where ownership of enterprises is accomplished through self-management and worker cooperatives and in which planning is done from the bottom up by worker councils in a democratic manner.
+This form of socialist economy is related to the political philosophies of libertarian socialism, syndicalism, and various forms of utopian socialism.

-Examples of decentralized democratic planning include council communism, individualist anarchism, industrial democracy, participatory economics, Soviet democracy and syndicalism.
+Examples of decentralized democratic planning include council communism, individualist anarchism, industrial democracy, participatory economics, Soviet democracy, and syndicalism.